Sopra-Steria-Norge-Kubernetes/OpenShift/docs/OpenShift Tenants/Tenant features/namespace.md

 To create a specific environment such as `<namespace>-test` within the namespace, ensure to configure the **Environment** section according to the instructions found [here](../Tenant%20features/environments.md).

 ## Default Container limits
-Containers in the tenant are capped at 250m CPU and 1Gi memory by default to prevent resource overuse.
-You can modify these limits by adjusting the parameters under namespace.container_limitrange.
-The maximum limit is defined by the worker node capacity of 8 CPU cores and 32 GiB memory, excluding management overhead.
-To increase this limit, you can provision larger worker nodes for your tenant.
+By default, containers in the tenant have the following resource limits:
+- **CPU**: 250m (0.25 cores)
+- **Memory**: 1 GiB

+These default limits can be modified by adjusting the parameters in namespace.container_limitrange.
+Maximum Resource Limits:
+- **Maximum CPU per standard Worker Node**: 8 cores (excluding management overhead)
+- **Maximum Memory per standard Worker Node**: 32 GiB (excluding management overhead)

+To increase these maximum limits, Sopra Steria can provision larger worker nodes for your tenant.

 ## In-depth description of parameters